MicrosoftDocs/azure-dev-docs/articles/javascript/configure-local-development-environment.md

     When you are done with the quickstart resources, you can delete the resource group, which deletes on the resources in one action.

-### Create Service principal with Visual Studio Code
+## Create resource using service principal with Visual Studio Code

 1. Use right-click/Run Line in Editor on the following line to create a Cognitive Services TextAnalytics resource.
 This is an example, your own resource will have a different command.